NOW THROUGH OCT. 31

 Discovery Bay Elementary, 1700 Willow Lake Road, hosts BOOville – a joyous Halloween event for the whole family – from 4 to 8 p.m.
 Guests will enjoy game booths, a haunted house, bounce houses and delicious treats such as caramel apples.
 Admission is free, but canned food donations are encouraged.
 For more information, e-mail email@example.com.

 Fine tune your trick-or-treating skills at Brentwood’s premiere Halloween event, held from 5 to 8 p.m. at First and Oak streets.
 Hometown Halloween is perfect for all the ghosts and goblins in your house.
 Take a stroll through downtown and visit the many merchant booths, and don’t forget to pop your head into local businesses for treats at this safe-and-sane Halloween event.
+If you dare, take a tour of a haunted house or stop by the haunted bus for an extra thrill.

 Halloween Howl La La Boo